Tiny Turtle Graphics Interpreter

 }

-}A node N_procedure_call is created by the parser when it
+}A node N_procedure_call is created by the parser

-in the prior statement.
-Suppose the parser reads the following example
+has been defined in the prior statement.
+Suppose the parser

 dp drawline (angle, distance) {